-ENTR 1150 Introduction to 3 credits Entrepreneurship
+ENTR 1150 3 credits Introduction to Entrepreneurship

-Structure and functions of starting and operating a small business, and building a business plan.
+This course covers the structure and functions of starting and operating a small business and building a business plan.

-ENTR 2201 Funding Acquisition for 3 credits Entrepreneurs Prerequisite: ENTR 1110
+ENTR 2201 Funding Acquisition for 3 credits Entrepreneurs

+Prerequisite: ENTR 1110

 The student will understand and demonstrate an understanding of acquiring funding for a business venture.
-They will also understand the impact of funding sources.
+The student will also understand the impact of funding sources.
 This will be accomplished by reviewing the impact of venture capital in every phase of the business venture including planning, team building, identifying funding sources, writing funding arguments, and managing through merger or acquisitions.
 The student will also develop and present a funding proposal.

-ENTR 2280 Consumer Behavior 3 credits Upon completion of this course the student should develop the knowledge and skills necessary to perform useful consumer analysis in developing marketing strategies.
+ENTR 2280 Consumer Behavior 3 credits

+Upon completion of this course the student should develop the knowledge and skills necessary to perform useful consumer analysis in developing marketing strategies.
 The student should understand why people buy things.

-ENTR 2295 Entrepreneurship Internship 3 credits Prerequisite: Students must have completed a minimum of 12 semester hours of Entrepreneurship (ENTR) courses with a grade of "C" or better and have completed at least 34 semester hours toward the Entrepreneurship Program with an overall grade average of "C" or better.
+ENTR 2295 Entrepreneurship 3 credits Internship

+Prerequisite: must have completed a minimum of 12 semester hours of Entrepreneurship courses with a minimum grade of "C" and have completed at least 34 semester hours toward the Entrepreneurship program with an overall grade average of "C" or better.

 The student should be able to apply classroom knowledge to an actual work situation.
 Work experience should be obtained in an approved work training location.
-A minimum of 210 hours of work/training (14 hours per week) is required with one hour of classroom participation (per week).
+A minimum of 210 hours of work/training (14 hours per week) is required with one hour of classroom participation per week.
 This course is required for the Associate of Applied Science in Entrepreneurship.